lucascampa/dimacs-externship/README.md

 # DIMEX
-Dimex is a library created for all the utilities related to the Rutgers MBS Summer 2025 DIMACS externship.
+Dimex is a library I created for all the utilities related to the Rutgers MBS Summer 2025 DIMACS externship.

 An externship is a project facilitated by the Rutgers University MBS program, in which students inside a company under an academic capacity.